Join our newsletter for updates and exclusive content!

 Transit Flares

 One of the best ways to make a cargo van more livable, is to put your bed sideways.
-The interior width is about 69-71″ on the Ford Transit which by the time you add insulation and walls only leaves room for a small bed.
-The width varies because the walls curve slightly.
+The interior width of a Transit cargo van out of the factory is about 69-71″ (the width varies because the walls curve slightly).
+By the time you add insulation and walls, the interior only leaves room for a small bed.
 To solve this problem, most folks install campervan flares which are essentially “bumpouts” specifically within the back panels that allow you to have a longer bed.
 Most flares add anywhere from 3-6″ of room depending on how you finish them.

 Flarespace is the original maker of campervan flares and what we personally have in our rig.
 We have a full guide to DIY Installing Flares as well.